trailblazer/trailblazer.github.io/gems/reform/api.md

 ## Form Class

 Forms are defined in classes.
-Often, these classes partially map to a model.
+Often, these classes partially map to one or many model(s).

 {% tabs %}
 ~~dry-validation